baker-sh/baker-sh.github.io/_posts/2020-09-29-drop-db-link-in-another-schema.md

 ---
 layout: post
-title: Drop DB Link in another Schema
+title: How To Drop Database Links in Another Schema
 subtitle: a workaround
 categories: scripts
 tags: [script, oracle]
 ---

-While scripting some jobs for our on-premise to AWS RDS migration I wanted to consolidate some old DB Links during testing but as you know you cannot delete a DB Link in another schema.
+While scripting some jobs for our on-premise to AWS RDS migration I wanted to consolidate some old Database Links during testing but as you know you cannot delete a DB Link in another schema.

 ## Restriction on Dropping Database Links